Skip to content

 The Healthy lifestyle program runs for 12 weeks, with weekly meeting including a weigh-in, a talk on an aspect of healthy eating or activity, meal preparation, and an exercise session.
 Talks include topics such as:

 The familiarity and supportive environment enable staff to also discuss other health-related behaviours such as smoking.
+The program aims to be run twice a year, with a break over the colder months of winter.

 Griffith Aboriginal Medical Service